amyeee/hookline-id3-extractor/README.md

 Set both the database credentials and directory to watch in 'config/config.yml'.

+### Running at start-up

+Copy or symlink the plist in this directory to ~/Library/LaunchAgents.

 ### Set-up

 Create a database and table using schema.sql.